Alex5902/Simon-Game/README.md

 ## Simon Game

 # Project Aim
-The aim of this project was to mimic the famous simon memory game and the implentation of a permanent leaderboard to see all past scores.
+This project is a web-based version of the classic Simon memory game.
+The user is challenged to replicate a sequence of colors and sounds, with the sequence getting progressively longer after each round.
+The game includes a permanent leaderboard feature that tracks all past scores, making it easy to see who holds the highest score over time.

 # Technologies Used
 - **Frontend**: HTML, CSS, JavaScript